 Eye allergies are rarely dangerous, but they can be annoying.

 Avoiding known allergens is the best form of treatment, but some people get relief from taking antihistamines, such as Benadryl.
-Over-the-counter eye drops can also help with itchiness and dryness, but if symptoms persist, people should contact an eye doctor.
+Over-the-counter eye drops, which are available to buy online, can also help with itchiness and dryness, but if symptoms persist, people should contact an eye doctor.
 The doctor may recommend allergy testing or prescription treatments.

 Exhaustion or fatigue can make eyelids look puffy and swollen.
 Water retention overnight can also affect the eyelids.
 It can make them look swollen and puffy in the morning, particularly if the person did not sleep well.